 By Rajendra Jadhav

-India experienced its driest August in more than a century, with the country receiving 36% less rainfall than normal during the month.
+India had the driest August in more than a century as the country received 36% less rainfall than normal in 2023.

-(Reporting by Rajendra Jadhav; Editing by Jamie Freed)
+(Reporting by Rajendra Jadhav; editing by Barbara Lewis)